Cosa significa realizzare prototipi hardware, e come farlo nel modo giusto per il successo del prodotto?

 Appearance ConfirmationEnsure the prototype matches design aesthetics (colore, finitura superficiale).A stainless steel smartphone frame—verify if the anodized matte finish aligns with brand guidelines.

-Material ValidationConfirm the chosen metal performs in real-world conditions (PER ESEMPIO., Resistenza alla corrosione).UN 316 stainless steel marine sensor housing—check if it resists saltwater damage.
+Material ValidationConfirm the chosen metal performs in real-world conditions (per esempio., resistenza alla corrosione).UN 316 stainless steel marine sensor housing—check if it resists saltwater damage.

 2. What Is the Step-by-Step Workflow for Making Hardware Prototypes?

-The process follows a linear, detail-driven sequence—skipping any step risks costly reworks.
+Il processo segue un percorso lineare, detail-driven sequence—skipping any step risks costly reworks.

-2.1 Design Stage: Posare le basi
+2.1 Design Stage: Gettare le fondamenta

-• Analisi della domanda: Define key requirements:
+• Demand Analysis: Define key requirements:

 • A 3D model of the prototype.

-• 2D engineering drawings marked with tolleranze (PER ESEMPIO., ± 0,05 mm) E Rugosità superficiale (Ra 1.6~3.2 for normal processing; Ra 0.8 for high gloss).
+• 2D engineering drawings marked with tolerances (per esempio., ±0,05 mm) E rugosità superficiale (Ra 1.6~3.2 for normal processing; Ra 0.8 for high gloss).

 2.2.2 Processing Method Selection

-MetodoMeglio perEsempio
+MethodIdeale perEsempio

 Stampa 3D in metallo (SLM)Complex structures unachievable with CNC/stamping.A titanium medical implant with internal lattice structures.